asift91/Manual_Migration/option1.md

 ## **Actual Migration:**

 - Actual migration tasks involve the following tasks.

-    - The migration of application and all data.
-    - Deploy infrastructure on Azure using Moodle ARM template.
+    -   Deploy Azure Infrastructure with Azure ARM Templates.
+    -   Download and install AzCopy.
-    - Copy over the backup archive (storage.tar.gz) to the moodle controller instance from the ARM deployment.
+    -   Copy over the backup archive to the Controller Virtual Machine instance from the ARM deployment.
+    -   Migration of application and configuration.

     -   Setup Moodle controller instance and worker nodes.
     -   Data migration tasks.

 <details>
 <summary>(For detailed steps click on expand!)</summary>